PavlosSakoglou/Online-Forum-Filtering-with-Proxy-Pattern-and-Regex-CPP/README.md

 **Exception hierarchy**

 Polymorphic behavior of exceptions in order to organize the "bad behavior" messages and inform the user of their status.
 For every illegal behavior we can create a derived exception class with its own error message.
-Alternatively, we can use the Template Method Pattern with universal function wrappers so we can avoid over population of derived classes.
+Alternatively, we can use the Template Method Pattern with universal function wrappers so we can avoid over population of derived classes